MVP3 Foundation

 To protect young people and uphold community standards, all entries must:

-Use original, legal content or properly licensed material
+Use original, lawful content or properly licensed material

 Sexual content or nudity